colin-walker/blog-In/README.md

 When mentioning an existing post it is listed as a 'related post' rather than as a normal mention or comment.

-The endpoint also caters for, and distinguisges, mentions coming from [micro.blog](https://micro.blog).
+The endpoint also caters for, and distinguishes, mentions coming from [micro.blog](https://micro.blog), pulling the commenters avatar from their micro.blog profile.